Take the first step in advancing your career with Mines Rescue

 Alternatively, feel free to contact your local Mines Rescue station directly for more information.

-If you are interested in becoming a brigadesmen, please see your site Rescue Coordinator to complete a self-assessment and talk about gaining site nomination.
+If you are interested in becoming a brigade member, please see your site Rescue Coordinator to complete a self-assessment and talk about gaining site nomination.

 A current first aid certificate is required to become a brigadesman.
-Once inducted, ongoing first aid training is provided at regular brigadesmen training sessions.
+Once inducted, ongoing first aid training is provided at regular brigades training sessions.

 A major requirement in becoming a brigadesman is being physically fit.
 You will be required to pass a medical assessment as well as a functional assessment.
 Both assessments are managed by CS Health and have been developed based on meeting the standard physical requirements of professional Australian rescue organisations.

 The 10 day training is no walk in the park.

 As well as being introduced to the theory components of this new role, you will also participate in several physically demanding and challenging tasks.

 For many people, this may be some of the toughest days of their life.

 This intensive training makes sure our team are trained, experienced, prepared and ready to respond in the event of an emergency.

 There is also a requirement to undergo the medical and functional assessments every two years, up until the age of 40, and annually thereafter.